jkinnevan/EE526FinalProject/README.md

 # Translation Transformer Overview

-*Note: This notebook is intended to used in Google Colab.
+*Note: This notebook is intended to be used in Google Colab.
 Before proceeding, set your runtime type to a GPU such as "T4" for faster training.

 In this homework, we will be building a simple sequence-to-sequence (seq2seq) model that translates simple English sentences and phrases into a simplified form of English spoken by very young children.
 This "toddler-speak" is comprised of